 27. Dung Beetle

+We did promise a disgusting animal on our list and here it is!
 Have you ever wondered what dung beetles actually use the dung for?
-There are 3 uses.
-They use them for food/nutrients, as a nuptial gift, and for laying eggs.
-These impressive insects can roll balls of dung that weigh up to 50x their own body weight.
+There are three uses; they use them for food/nutrients, as a gift for mates, and for laying eggs in!
+These impressive insects can roll balls of dung that weigh up to 50 times their own body weight!

 Learn More: Wild Ark